 The Equity action in the 2022 Estuary Blueprint aims to promote environmental equity in the San Francisco Estuary region in concurrent, complementary ways.
 Equity is both integrated in actions throughout the Estuary Blueprint, and explicitly featured as its own action.
 This deliberate decision recognizes that if equity is not prioritized in our work, it will fall to the wayside and perpetuate an inequitable status quo.
-It also recognizes the need for broader stakeholder representation at earlier phases at the planning table.
-It seeks to prioritize the needs of those that have been marginalized from previous adaptation and other regional environmental planning processes and those that have historically lacked the ability to participate due to institutional, systemic institutional barriers.
+It also recognizes the need for broader stakeholder representation at the planning table in earlier phases of development.
+It seeks to prioritize the needs of those that have been marginalized from previous adaptation and other regional environmental planning processes and those that have historically lacked the ability to participate due to systemic and institutional barriers.

-Task 2-1 will create a network of community-based organizations to increase collaboration between communities and government agencies.
+Under Action 2, Task 2-1 will create a network of community-based organizations to increase collaboration between communities and government agencies.
 By setting a goal to fund projects that build the capacity of marginalized communities, Task 2-2 will support and elevate community voices that are invaluable to regional planning processes.
-Additionally, Tasks 2-3, 2-4, and 2-5 will support work to recognize that those long involved with the efforts to improve the Estuary's ecosystems need to reflect on their role critically and iteratively in contributing to inequitable systems, as well as creating practical resources that can facilitate more equitable decision-making and project implementation processes.
+Additionally, Tasks 2-3 and 2-4 will support work to recognize that those long involved with the efforts to improve the Estuary's ecosystems need to reflect on their role critically and iteratively in contributing to inequitable systems, as well as creating practical resources that can facilitate more equitable decision-making and project implementation processes.